Metal Matrix Composites

 Automotive and commercial transportation

-Key Characteristics: lightweighting, wear resistance, thermally stable
+Key Characteristics: lightweighting, wear resistance, thermal stability, friction and wear considerations

 Industrial wear and friction systems